Dr Xilin Xia PhD, FHEA, Turing Fellow

 Biography

-Dr Xia obtained his BEng (Civil Engineering) and MEng (Road and Railway Engineering) from Wuhan University, China in 2010 and 2012.
+Dr Xia obtained his BEng in Civil Engineering and MEng in Road and Railway Engineering from Wuhan University, China, in 2010 and 2012, respectively.

-In 2017, he was awarded his PhD by Newcastle University for his work on numerical modelling of rainfall-related hazards including flash flooding and landslides.
-Following his PhD study, he worked on flood forecasting and flood risk assessment in the same university as a research associate of a major NERC-funded programme – Flooding from Intense Rainfall.
+In 2017, he was awarded a PhD by Newcastle University for his research on numerical modelling of rainfall-related hazards, including flash flooding and landslides.
+Following his PhD, he worked as a Research Associate at Newcastle University on flood forecasting and flood risk assessment within the major NERC-funded programme Flooding from Intense Rainfall.

 Teaching

-Dr Xia teaches the following modules at the University of Birmingham:
+Dr Xia teaches the following topics at the University of Birmingham:

 Postgraduate supervision